How to Scale Your Ecommerce Store From 1,000 to 10,000 Sales

 Ignoring Competitor Data

-Your competitors are testing products, running ads, and proving what sells right now.
-Ignoring their data means you waste time reinventing strategies that already exist.
+Competitors are proving what sells right now.
+Ignoring their data means reinventing strategies that already exist - analysis isn't copying, it's extracting insight to guide your positioning.

 Expecting Overnight Success